roronoazoero/Lernout-Hauspie/README.md

-# Mortgage Loan Support System Prototype
+# Mortgage Loan SupportPrototype

-A proof-of-concept application that demonstrates a mortgage loan support chatbot powered by AI agents, backed by a PostgreSQL database and a FastAPI backend.
+A proof-of-concept application that demonstrates a mortgage loan support chatbot powered by AI agents constructed in LangFlow, backed by a PostgreSQL database and a FastAPI backend.

 Project Structure